-American University of Sharjah places particular emphasis on quality education.
+American University of Sharjah places special emphasis on quality education.
 Applicants are considered based on their qualifications regardless of race, color, gender, religion, disabilities, age or national origin.
-The most qualified candidates are selected to fill the seats available in any college or school.
+The most qualified candidates are selected to fill the available places.

 The medium of instruction is English and a good command of the language, both oral and written, is essential for students to be successful at AUS.